Are powerful sedatives being over-used in palliative care and aged care?

 This seemed borne out by one incident when we were talking about the fate of Dad’s ashes.
 I said aloud that we knew already that his ashes would be kept until Mum passed away, then the ashes of both would be scattered at a previously agreed favourite place.
 As soon as this was said, Dad’s arm flung out towards my mother and he gave one of his harsh cries.
 It seemed to me that he had overcome some massive drag on his body to perform this action.

 I was struck, all the while, by how different this process of dying seemed in comparison to descriptions given to me by a number of other people.
-They had described a process in which the dying person drifted in and out of consciousness, sometimes speaking, sometimes silent until the end came.
+They had described a process in which the dying person drifted in and out of consciousness, sometimes speaking, sometimes silent, until the end came.
 For Dad it was not like that.
 Now I wonder if his ability to communicate his pain was suppressed by sedatives.
-I wonder if he died in pain, after all, and whether I let him down by not understanding what was happening.
+I wonder if he died in pain, after all, but that he was unable to tell us about the pain because he was sedated with midazolam.
+I wonder whether I let him down by not understanding what was happening.

 Perhaps I would not have revisited this matter quite so earnestly if it was not for the death one week later of my father-in-law.